SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/06 - Selection - Match Case Statements.md

 ## Change

 Add **two more cases** to the program.
-One should trigger a new message, and one should fall through to the default case.
+Both should trigger a new message.
+Change the value of `command` to ensure the cases you added work.

 ## Challenge